Urban evolution of Addis Ababa: Rapid population growth and the 1890s problems

-In 1890s, Addis Ababa experienced rapid population growth into two factors: the 1889–1892 famine and mass immigration to Addis Ababa and the Battle of Adwa after which traditional militias and other immigrants began settling in he city.
-Wood resource shortage took these population to shift southern region in Addis Alem which situated 40km from Addis Ababa.
+In 1890s, Addis Ababa experienced rapid population growth into two factors: the 1889–1892 famine, a mass immigration to Addis Ababa and the Battle of Adwa after which traditional militias and other immigrants began settling in the city.
+Wood resource shortage took these population to shift southern region in Addis Alem which situated 40 km from Addis Ababa.
 Luckily, there was importation of seedlings of eucalyptus tree from Australia which helped to reduce the scarcity and allowed a permanent settlement.
 The other reason to strengthen settlement was the use of long distance trade that paved the way to commercial services.
-After the Battle of Adwa, the route to sea ports was stabilized with construction of railway line staring from 1896 to 1917.
+After the Battle of Adwa, the route to sea ports was stabilized with construction of railway line between 1896 and 1917.

 Gradually, it has shown the importance of the Emperor or Empress in import-export activities dominated by foreign countries.
 The commercial development has been observed around Arada area.